deeplearning4j/deeplearning4j-docs/docs/_latest/deeplearning4j-nn-layers.md

 <span style="float:right;"> [[source]](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j/deeplearning4j-nn/src/main/java/org/deeplearning4j/nn/conf/layers/EmbeddingLayer.java) </span>

-Embedding layer: feed-forward layer that expects single integers per example as input (class numbers, in range 0 to numClass-1) as input.
-This input has shape [numExamples,1] instead of [numExamples,numClasses] for the equivalent one-hot representation.
+Embedding layer: feed-forward layer that expects single integers per example as input (class numbers, in range 0 to numClass-1)
 Mathematically, EmbeddingLayer is equivalent to using a DenseLayer with a one-hot representation for the input; however, it can be much more efficient with a large number of classes (as a dense layer + one-hot input does a matrix multiply with all but one value being zero).<br>
 <b>Note</b>: can only be used as the first layer for a network<br>
 <b>Note 2</b>: For a given example index i, the output is activationFunction(weights.getRow(i) + bias), hence the
-weight rows can be considered a vector/embedding for each example.
+weight rows can be considered a vector/embedding for each example.<br>
+Note also that embedding layer has an activation function (set to IDENTITY to disable) and optional bias (which is disabled by default)

 ##### hasBias